JudeQuintana/terraform-main/README.md

  - I've pointed all module sources directly to github repos (same repos that the public registry points to) for all demos so that they continue to be able to work together.
- - The current registry modules will continue to work together but won't work with the new Mega Mesh module until it's sorted out so it will remain unpublished on the registry.
+ - The current registry modules will work together but won't work with the new Mega Mesh module until it's sorted out so it will remain unpublished on the registry.